Abdulrahman-Yasser/TIVA-C_CAN_Module_Cheat_Sheet/README.md

     CANMessageSet( CAN0_BASE, 6, TxMsg, MSG_OBJ_TYPE_TX_REMOTE);
   ```
-It will not even check the data of the message structure, it will just transmits a Remote Message.<br>
+It will not even check the data of the message structure, it will just transmit a Remote Message.<br>
-If you need to transmit it with Extended ID, just add MSG_OBJ_EXTENDED_ID flag. </li>
+If you need to transmit it with an Extended ID, just add MSG_OBJ_EXTENDED_ID flag. </li>

 </ol>
 </li>